axesup/combate/Dev-Setup:-Vagrant.md

 ## Running CodeCombat

-Once the VM is up and running, change directory in your command prompt to where you cloned CodeCombat, run `scripts/vagrant/npm run dev` in order to start `brunch` (watches client files) and `nodemon` (watches server files):
+Once the VM is up and running, change directory in your Terminal windows to where you cloned CodeCombat, run `scripts/vagrant/npm run dev` in order to start `brunch` (watches client files) and `nodemon` (watches server files):

 * Git Bash:
   * `path/to/your/project$ scripts/vagrant/npm.sh run dev`
 * Windows command prompt:
   * `path\to\your\project\> scripts/vagrant/npm.bat run dev`

-Once the Brunch window shows that it has compiled the files, you can visit [http://localhost:13000](http://localhost:13000) in your browser and see CodeCombat running.
+Once the window shows that it has compiled the files, you can visit [http://localhost:13000](http://localhost:13000) in your browser and see CodeCombat running.

 ## Shutting down